Building for the future

 and performance of an asset and if their assumptions are incorrect,

 - Hard to sell - Unlisted infrastructure

-projects are often unique so it can be difficult to compare one to
+projects are often unique, so it can be difficult to compare one to

-another and this can also make your investment difficult to
+another, which can also make your investment difficult to

 The risks of investing in infrastructure entities were

 highlighted during the global financial crisis.
 Some infrastructure

 companies collapsed at this time and investors suffered significant

 losses as the value of investments decreased due to the unexpected